ahsu1230/mathnavigatorSite/resources/frontend/api_calls.md

 The `.all()` method takes in a list of API calls and returns a promise.
 We can then use `.then()`, `.catch()`, and `.finally()` as usual.

+`.spread()` gets all the responses and executes the function that is passed.

 ```javascript
 const apiCalls = [ ... ];
 axios